microsoft/api-guidelines/Guidelines.md

 To provide the smoothest possible experience for developers, it's important to have these APIs follow consistent design guidelines, thus making using them easy and intuitive.
 This document establishes the guidelines to be followed by Microsoft REST API developers for developing such APIs consistently.

-The benefits of consistency accrue in aggregate as well; consistency allows teams to leverage common code, patterns, documentation and design decisions.
+The benefits of consistency accrue in aggregate as well; consistency allows teams to leverage common code, patterns, documentation, and design decisions.

 These guidelines aim to achieve the following:
 - Define consistent practices and patterns for all API endpoints across Microsoft.
-- Adhere as closely as possible to accepted REST/HTTP best practices in the industry at-large. [\*]
+- Adhere as strictly as possible to accepted REST/HTTP best practices in the industry at-large. [\*]
-- Make accessing Microsoft Services via REST interfaces easy for all application developers.
+- Make accessing Microsoft Services via REST interfaces accessible for all application developers.
-- Allow service developers to leverage the prior work of other services to implement, test and document REST endpoints defined consistently.
+- Allow service developers to leverage the prior work of other services to implement, test, and document REST endpoints defined consistently.
-- Allow for partners (e.g., non-Microsoft entities) to use these guidelines for their own REST endpoint design.
+- Allow for partners (e.g., non-Microsoft entities) to use these guidelines for their REST endpoint design.

-[\*] Note: The guidelines are designed to align with building services which comply with the REST architectural style, though they do not address or require building services that follow the REST constraints.
+[\*] Note: The guidelines are designed to align with building services that comply with the REST architectural style, though they do not address or require building services that follow the REST constraints.
 The term "REST" is used throughout this document to mean services that are in the spirit of REST rather than adhering to REST by the book.*

 ### 3.1.
 Recommended reading